MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/installation/index.md

     ![Install Pre-requisites screen](dab-install-prereq-tobeinstalled.png)

+8. *Optional* - After installing the prerequisite software, the installer checks for JAVA as the Digital App Builder needs JAVA to work with datasets.
+    >**Note**: Manual installation of Java may be needed, if not already installed.
+For installing Java, refer to [Installing Java](https://www.java.com/en/download/help/download_options.xml).

-8. After installing the prerequisite software, the Digital App Builder startup screen is displayed.
+9. After installing the software required, the Digital App Builder startup screen is displayed.
 Click **Start building**.

     ![Digital App Builder startup](dab-install-startup-screen.png)

-9. *Optional* - After installing the prerequisite software, the installer checks for JAVA as the Digital App Builder needs JAVA to work with your datasets.
-    >**Note**: You need to manually install JAVA, if not already installed.
-For installing Java, refer to [Installing Java](https://www.java.com/en/download/help/download_options.xml).
-10. *Optional* - The installer also checks for optional installation of Xcode (for previewing your app on iOS simulator during development, for MacOS only) and Android Studio (for previewing your Android app, for MacOS and Windows).
+10. *Optional* - The installer also checks for optional installation of Xcode (for previewing app on iOS simulator during development, for MacOS only) and Android Studio (for previewing your Android app, for MacOS and Windows).
-    >**Note**: You need to manually install Xcode and Android Studio.
+    >**Note**: Manual install of Xcode and Android Studio may be needed.
 For Cocoapods installation, refer to [Using CocoaPods](https://guides.cocoapods.org/using/using-cocoapods).
 For Android Studio installation, refer to [Installing Android Studio](https://developer.android.com/studio/).

->**Note**: At any given point of time you can perform a [Prerequisites Check](#prerequisites-check) to verify the installation is fine to develop your app.
+>**Note**: At any given point of time perform a [Prerequisites Check](#prerequisites-check) to verify the installation is fine to develop the app.
 In case of any error, rectify the error and restart the Digital App Builder before creating an app.

 ### Installing on Windows
 {: #installing-on-windows }

-Run the following commands from the command prompt opened in administrative mode:

 1. Download the .exe (**IBM.Digital.App.Builder.Setup.n.n.n.exe**, where `n.n.n` is the version number)) from [IBM passport advantage](https://www.ibm.com/software/passportadvantage/) or from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
-2. Double click the Digital App Builder executable to install.
+2. Run the downloaded executable (**IBM.Digital.App.Builder.Setup.n.n.n.exe**) in administrative mode.

     ![Installing Digital App Builder](dab-install-startup.png)